Skip to main content

 A key risk of developing smart contracts is that once they are live, significant losses may occur if bugs are found.
 Losses could be from theft by malicious actors that manage to exploit a security weakness, or a bug that causes assets to be permanently lost.

-It is therefore an option to make Actors upgradable.
-This is no panacea but a trade-off: You can the ability to patch problems in the original smart contract, but also open up the possibility that this upgrade feature itself may be exploited by attackers.
+It is therefore an option to make actors upgradable.
+This is a trade-off: You gain the ability to patch problems in the original smart contract, but also open up the possibility that this upgrade feature itself may be exploited by attackers or accidentally misused.

-An upgradable actor can be implemented by providing an exported function that allows a trusted user to execute an eval operation in the context of the Actor.
-A minimal implementation of this that always trusts the user who deployed the Actor might look like:
+An upgradable actor can, for example, be implemented by providing an exported function that allows a trusted user to execute an eval operation in the context of the actor's account.
+A minimal implementation of this that always trusts the user who deployed the actor might look like:

 ;; deploy an upgradable Actor